ravanos/ravanos-wiki/docs/os-installation-guide.md

 5\.
 Carry out ,if necessary, the BIOS setup of the target computer to ensure Cookies can be downloaded from the selected media.

+## Sequence of Basic Steps in Installing the Os

+Actions that must be performed to install the OS:

+1\.
+Download the OS installer from the media.

+2\.
+Select the installation program and hardware settings.

+3\.
+Activate ,if any, the connection to the Ethernet network.

+4\.
+Create an administrator account and password.

+5\.
+Adjust the time.

+6\.
+Create and mount disk partitions on which the OS will be installed.

+7\.
+Select and install the necessary software.

+8\.
+Select and install additional OS settings.

+9\.
+Install and configure the GRUB bootloader.

+10\.
+Load the installed OS for the first time.